golioth/developer-training/website/docs/zephyr-intro/zephyr-examples/golioth-stream.md

 ## Workflow

-### Program the MagTag
+### Build in the KASM container

-1. Go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `stream`
+1. In the KASM container, go to your local copy of [the magtag-demo repository](https://github.com/golioth/magtag-demo) and checkout the `stream`
    example: